-- $3,290 per person based on double occupancy - space is limited
+$4,190.00 per person based on double occupancy - book now as space is limited!

-- If you prefer to pay by mail, Please enclose a copy of the passport and a deposit of $300.00 per person made payable to Elias Tours and mail to:
+Registering by mail?
+Please download and complete the registration form (both the personal information page and the terms and conditions page signed at the bottom) with a copy of your passport and a deposit of $300.00 per person made payable to Elias Tours and mail to: 4941 Chalden Ln NE, Marietta, GA 30066

 Flight information will be available 3 months before the return date.
 Please continue to check the itinerary on the website for updated flight information.